Slide Linux Agent¶

 To uninstall the Slide Linux Agent, run the following command.

 This will remove the mooCBT kernel module and therefore the Slide Linux Agent which depends on it.
-Some Agent configuration will be left behind in case you want to reinstall and maintain the agent's association with your Slide account and Slide Box.
-This configuration and all traces of the Slide Linux agent can be completely removed with the following command.
+Some Agent configuration is left behind to allow reinstallation while maintaining the agent's association with your Slide account and Slide Box.

 Other notes¶